 Through masterclasses, technical workshops, demonstrations and plenty of practice, you will master the process of designing clothes, from creating concepts and doing research to designing and making the garments.
 One-to-one tutorials, group discussions and critiques and independent study will further your knowledge, and you will also work in a team to produce your own blog.

 In the second term of the second year you will do a work placement of about six weeks, ideally in the run-up to London Fashion Week, Premiere Vision, Pitti Filati and Indigo.
 You may even be able to arrange a placement abroad.
 The course also includes sessions on CV writing.

 In the third year you will design, make and present your own collection.
 You will spend the whole of the second term designing and producing it.

 Assessment is entirely through coursework, and includes a wide variety of types of work: designs, sketchbooks, textile samples, garments, drawings and paintings, patterns, sewing book samples, shop and gallery reports, portfolio presentations, verbal presentations, essays and group critiques.
 You will also be assessed on your professionalism, particularly during your work experience, and your engagement with the course.

-We normally make offers on 220 UCAS tariff points.
-GCSE English with a minimum of Grade C is required.
+We normally make offers on 280 UCAS tariff points.
+GCSE English with a minimum of Grade C is required along with a minimum of grade C in the relevant subjects.
 BTEC National Diploma/International Baccalaureate/Advanced Progression Diplomas/Level 3 Diploma in Art Design at equivalent tariff are also accepted.
 We accept Access to HE Diploma.
 Applications from mature candidates without formal qualifications are welcomed provided they can demonstrate appropriate levels of relevant ability and experience.
 We normally invite students to submit a portfolio and attend an interview.